amin13afa/JuliaWorkShop/readme.md

-This repo is prepared to be worked on in Julia workshop, organized by Esfahan university.
-1402-11-10
+This repository contains all materials have been worked on Julia workshop, organised by Physical Society of Iran on 1402-Bahman-11.